• Skip to secondary menu

 Homeschooling Multiple Ages

 We do science and history together.
 These subjects are how we start each school day together, kind of like a morning basket.
-We read from our history read aloud book of the day, them move over to our science books and worksheets.
-This takes us from the couch to the dining room table where we do our work.
-From there we can go into individual subjects such as math.
+We read from our history read-aloud book of the day, then move over to our science books and worksheets.

 Break the Subjects Down